 3 Exposing the Microflow as the Workflow Action

 For example, you have the Employee Onboarding process set up in your app.
-For more information on how to configure this process with workflows, see How to Configure a Workflow in Studio Pro for the Employee Onboarding Process.
 You have an integration with the SAP system and have a microflow called ACT_SAP_INVENTORY_LAPTOP_CHECK that checks if the employee has a laptop already assigned to them and returns

 false value.
 To be able to reuse the logic of this microflow in the Employee_Onboarding workflow, you can expose this microflow as a workflow action.